spinnaker/spinnaker.github.io/guides/developer/plugin-creators/overview.md

 * It's the easiest - use the `@Extension` annotation and implement the methods declared in your chosen extension point
 * Spinnaker loads the plugin in an isolated classpath
-* It has the least amount of maintenance work; updates to Spinnaker are not likely to break your plugin
+* It has the least amount of maintenance work
+* Updates to Spinnaker are not likely to break your plugin

 ## Finding an extension point